United States Capitol Visitor Center

 The United States Capitol Visitor Center (CVC) is a large underground addition to the United States Capitol complex which serves as a gathering point for up to 4,000 tourists and an expansion space for the U.S. Congress.
-It is located below the East Front of the Capitol and its plaza, between the Capitol building and 1st Street East.
-The complex contains 580000 sqft of space below ground on three floors.
-The overall project's budget was $621 million.
+Opened in 2008, it is located on 1st Street East below the landscaped tree-shaded grounds of the East Front of the Capitol and included the development of the surface plaza (which formally served as a parking lot since the mid-1920s).
+Additional, transparent skylights also punctuate the surface plaza to allow light into the center.
+The complex contains 580000 sqft of space below ground on three levels.
+The overall project's budget was $621 million dollars.